fug1t1ve/FRIDA/fridalab.md

 - To install use `adb install fridalab.apk`
 - To start tracing `frida -U -f uk.rossmarks.fridalab`
 - Once you run the above commands you will get the frida shell: [img]
-- do `%resume` as it is debugging and will stop at "start" and the classes are not declared
+- Do `%resume` as it is debugging and will stop at "start" and the classes are not declared
 - You can follow the above commands for any application you are debugging

 ## Decompiler